African elephant: Phylogeny and evolution

 DNA from the European straight-tusked elephant (Palaeoloxodon antiquus) indicates that the extinct elephant genus Palaeoloxodon is more closely related to African elephants than to Asian elephants or mammoths.
-Analysis of the genome of P. antiquus also shows that Palaeloxodon extensively hybridised with African forest elephants, with the mitochondrial genome and over 30% of the nuclear genome of P. antiquus deriving from L. cyclotis.
+Analysis of the genome of P. antiquus also shows that Palaeloxodon extensively hybridised with African forest elephants, resuling in introgressive gene flow from African elephants into Palaeoloxodon, with the mitochondrial genome and over 30% of the nuclear genome of P. antiquus deriving from L. cyclotis.
 This ancestry is closer to modern west African populations than to central African populations of forest elephants.
 Analysis of Chinese Palaeoloxodon mitogenomes suggests that this forest elephant ancestry was widely shared among Palaeoloxodon species.